ALapornik/HHC2019/objectives/question11.rst

 Hint
 ----

+.. note:: Solve the `Smart Braces </terminals/SmartBraces>`_ terminal to get this hint

 **Kent Tinseltooth**

     Oh thank you!
 It's so nice to be back in my own head again.
 Er, alone.